-Our Christian Values are rooted at the centre of everything we do and are actively promoted amongst children, staff and governors.
-They help us to live out our Christian Vision of ‘life in all its fullness’.
+Our Christian vision and values are rooted at the centre of everything we do and are actively promoted amongst children, staff and governors.
+They help us to live out our Christian Vision.
 Each half term, we focus on a different Christian Value.
 This is done explicitly through our Collective Worship time, but also throughout our curriculum.
 Children have regular opportunities to reflect on each value and to develop an understanding of the Value in action.
 Each Friday, in our Celebration Worship, we acknowledge children who have demonstrated these values.

 The Values we explore and strive to live by are:

 Our School Vision; Inspiring all to Dream, Believe, Achieve